From Wikipedia, the free encyclopedia

 Puerto Peñasco is also slated for upcoming marina and other boat-related developments as part of the country's 'Escalera Nautica' efforts, which call for a chain of 'tourist-class' marinas sprinkled up and down the Baja coast in an effort to promote nautical tourism.

 Puerto Peñasco has two main beach areas.
 To the west of the Old Port area, there is a wide, flat area known as Sandy Beach.
 This is the home to several large hotel/resorts.
 East of Puerto Peñasco, there is a long coast with several areas, known in parts as La Mirador, Playa del Oro, Las Conchas, and Playa Encanto, an area of beachfront and near-beach condos, homes, and timeshares.

 Places of Interest

-Puerto Peñasco has an international airport just north of town.
+Puerto Peñasco has an international airport 15 miles east of town.
 It was served by Aeroméxico Connect and it is mainly used for small aircraft.
 The closest commercial airports are several hours away by car.
 They exist in Hermosillo, Sonora; Phoenix, Arizona; Tucson, Arizona; or Mexicali, Baja California.
 A recently constructed highway connects Puerto Penasco with San Luis Rio Colorado and Yuma, Arizona, offering a faster route from Tijuana/San Diego and Los Angeles.

 There are a few charter airlines in Phoenix, Arizona that offer flights to Puerto Peñasco.